 THE DAY I SMASHED THE WINDOW

 Mostly, I went around to the kitchen door and took my boots, if I had any, off and shook any snow off before coming into the house.
 But I was so cold and miserable I decided to go in through the front door.
 I tried the door and it didn’t budge, so I tried it again.
 No luck.
 Then I decided to knock because I knew someone was home, I could hear the radio.
 I banged on the glass in the window.
 There were six separate panes of glass in the top of the door, the bottom half was wood.
-Still no one was coming to the door.
+No one was coming to the door.

 To Be Continued.